VirgilSecurity/demo-twilio-backend-nodejs/README.md

 $ git clone https://github.com/VirgilSecurity/demo-twilio-chat-js.git
 ```

-Put configuration file ```config.json``` from dashboard if you download one or skip this step if you haven't

 ## Install & Start

+Put configuration file ```config.json``` from dashboard if you downloaded one or skip this step if you haven't.

 Install all the package dependencies and start the application using next commands:

-> **IMPORTANT** Make sure you set the variables in `config.json` before you try to start the server.
-It won't work without these.

 ```
 $ npm install